• Skip to primary navigation

 Step 5: Keep mixing until everything has been fully incorporated and batter is uniform in texture.

-How to make crispy latkes in the oven
+How to make oven baked crispy latkes

 It’s totally possible to get a crunchy latke without frying them in oil.
 What?
 YES, you heard correctly.
 You can do this!
 Make sure to preheat your oven to 450.
 A super hot oven is key to getting them crisp.